MobileCSP/MobileCSP/_sources/Unit9-Beyond-AP/Python-Intro.rst

 .. hparsons:: py-hparsons-print2
     :language: python
     :randomize:
-    :blockanswer: 0 1 2 3 4 5 6 7
+    :blockanswer: 0 1 2 3 4 5 6

-    Put the blocks in order to create a print statement with a variable ``name``.
+    Drag or click on the blocks you need to move them from the top section into the yellow area to create a print statement with the variable ``name``.
 For example, if ``name = "Alex"``, it will print "Hello Alex!".
 There are extra blocks that you don't need.
     ~~~~
     --blocks--
     print